Azur Lane: Collaborations

-In-Game
+In-game

-A January 2018 collaboration event with Compile Heart introduced protagonists of Hyperdimension Neptunia to Azur Lane.
+A January 2018 collaboration event with Compile Heart introduced the protagonists of the Hyperdimension Neptunia series to Azur Lane.
 Players may obtain Neptunia's protagonists with naval elements, as well as their "goddess forms" as separate characters.

 In April 2018, Yostar and Wargaming Japan announced a collaboration between the game and World of Warships.
 Azur Lane players may obtain characters based on ships from World of Warships through a new interface called "Development Dock", while World of Warships players may purchase Azur Lane characters as voiced captains, and skins for ships based on design elements of Azur Lane's namesake characters.
 In April 2019, the WoWS collaboration was further extended by season 2, introducing new characters into both games.
 In August 2020, the collaboration was once again extended by a 3rd season, introducing a wave of new ships, skins and captains in both games.

-A collaboration with Sunrise Inc. in May 2018 featured a crossover plotline with the anime Armored Trooper VOTOMS.
+A collaboration with Sunrise in May 2018 featured a crossover plotline with the anime Armored Trooper VOTOMS.
 The Marshydog mecha from the show was added to Azur Lane as a furniture item.
 A collaboration event with Aquaplus in November 2018 made characters from the visual novel Utawarerumono obtainable in Azur Lane.

 An April 2019 collaboration with Kizuna AI introduced the virtual YouTuber as 4 different in-game characters.

-Between 27 November and 10 December 2019, seven Hololive members (Murasaki Shion, Nakiri Ayame, Ookami Mio, Natsuiro Matsuri, Minato Aqua, Shirakami Fubuki and Tokino Sora) became playable characters as part of another collaboration.
+Between November 27 and December 10, 2019, seven Hololive members (Murasaki Shion, Nakiri Ayame, Ookami Mio, Natsuiro Matsuri, Minato Aqua, Shirakami Fubuki and Tokino Sora) became playable characters as part of another collaboration.